 - Get Witness Information.
 They police will talk with anyone who witnessed the accident who is willing to provide information.
 These third party witnesses help your claim.
 They’ll get names, contact information, and their account of the accident.
 During their interviews, the police will probably talk to witnesses one-on-one and record the conversation.
 These interviews may take some time because the witness could be shocked about the accident, and the police are trained to not interrupt or guess what the person is trying to say.

 As the police investigate the case, you should inform your insurance provider of the crash.
 However, if insurance adjusters start calling you and asking you questions, you don’t have to answer.
 You’re allowed to say the investigation is ongoing and you won’t discuss the matter further.

 What if the Police Don’t Find the Guilty Party?

 Hit-and-run cases are difficult to investigate.
 Once the person drives away, your best bet to catching them is memorizing a license plate and the make and model of the car.
 But hit-and-runs are sudden and shocking, and it’s easy to not catch a glimpse of the car.
 It’s possible that the police might not find the person responsible.
 But this doesn’t mean that you’re now accountable for paying off everything from the accident.

-Dealing with insurance companies will probably be more challenging when you don’t have the other party, but with a skilled hit-and-run accident lawyer, you’re taking the right steps to getting compensation for your car accident injuries.
+Dealing with insurance companies will probably be more challenging when you don’t have the other party, but with a skilled lawyer, you’re taking the right steps to getting compensation for your car accident injuries.